award

 The compensation you might be eligible for in a lemon law claim depends on the unique details of your case, including the specifics of your vehicle’s defect.
 Possible types of compensation for a successful lemon law claim could include:

-• Repair Costs: Reimbursement for expenses incurred while repairing the vehicle.
+• Repair Costs: Reimbursement for expenses incurred during vehicle repairs.

-• Refund of the Vehicle Purchase Price: Complete or partial refund of the original purchase price of the vehicle.
+• Refund of the Vehicle Purchase Price: A complete or partial refund of the original vehicle purchase price.

 • Refund of Vehicle Registration Fees: Reimbursement of the fees paid for registering the vehicle.